Marie Caroline Miolan-Carvalho: Biography

 Miolan-Carvalho retired from the stage in 1885, as Marguerite.
 After retirement, she taught singing in Paris where her most notable student was Maria Delna.

 Noted for her vocal purity and coloratura precision, she was one of the most famous French singers of her day.
 She often encouraged composers to write their scores that would showcase her vocal technique.
-Because of this, she was well known for keeping audiences attentive and large rounds of applause.
+Because of this, she was well known for keeping audiences attentive and for receiving large rounds of applause.